 As the largest cancer prevention trial ever undertaken, the Selenium and Vitamin E Cancer Prevention Trial, or SELECT, has assembled a substantial biorepository of specimens.
-SWOG wants to make these resources available to the wider research community.
+SWOG Cancer Research Network wants to make these resources available to the wider research community.

 SELECT was a phase III, double-blind, placebo-controlled 4-arm study of selenium, vitamin E, selenium and vitamin E together, and placebo designed to assess the effect of these supplements on the incidence of prostate cancer.
-Funded by the National Cancer Institute and conducted by SWOG (formerly the Southwest Oncology Group), a national clinical trials research network, the study opened in August 2001 and quickly exceeded its accrual goal of 35,533 men.
+Funded by the National Cancer Institute and conducted by SWOG, the study opened in August 2001 and quickly exceeded its accrual goal of 35,533 men.

 In the fall of 2008, the trial's Data Safety and Monitoring Committee recommended that participants discontinue taking study supplements due to convincing evidence (planned interim futility analysis) that neither vitamin E nor selenium supplements were assicated with the prevention of prostate cancer.
 A subsequent analysis in 2011 showed a significant 17% increase in prostate cancer incidence in participants who were on the vitamin E only arm.
 Approximately 17,000 participants from the original trial recently completed an additional four years of centralized follow-up.
 This follow-up ended on May 31, 2014 and SELECT is now closed.